 What are the Different Wood Flooring Grades?Written by: Yarl Christie

-When you’re choosing engineered wood or solid wood flooring, you’ll notice they mention different grades.
-If you’re unfamiliar with wooden flooring, it can understandably be confusing trying to work out what these grades mean.
+When you are choosing engineered wood or solid wood flooring, you will notice they mention different grades.
+If you are unfamiliar with wooden flooring, it can understandably be confusing trying to work out what these grades mean.

 The manufacturer basically grades the floors according to their appearance.
-A number of features are taken into account, such as colour variation, the amount of sap featured and the size of the knots in the wood.
+Several features are considered, such as colour variation, the amount of sap featured, and the size of the knots in the wood.
 By understanding the different grades, it allows you to choose the best one to suit your home.

 Prime Grade Wood Finish

 Sometimes referred to as AB-high grade, Prime grade is the highest quality grade of flooring you can invest in.
 It is taken from the middle of the log, which means there are very few imperfections to be found.
 This produces a flawless, uniform finish once the floor has been installed.
 It also features very little shading and minimal sap wood.

 The second highest wood grade, Select floors are very similar to Prime grade floors.
 This is because they largely contain Prime grade planks, mixed with other planks that feature small imperfections.
 They provide a little more shading and sap wood, and each pack tends to differ very slightly from the next.
 These floors are also sometimes referred to as ABC grade.

 Natural Grade Wood Finish

 Natural grade floors benefit from a beautiful, authentic design.
 They feature knots, sap wood and a greater variety of shading.
 You will find these floors boast a lot of character, though some will appear smoother than others.
 This is because the manufacturer will sometimes use a wood filler to repair any holes which naturally occur in the wood.
 This grade is also referred to as ABCD.